simon-parry/SmsMicroService/README.md

 </p>

 Extended configuration for the database and rabbit is covered in the appsettings.json and launchSettings.json files in the SmsMessagesMicroService.Api project.

+## ToDo

+- Implement Mesage reciver to take messages from queue and send to sms provider
+- Exception Handling
+- Logging
+- Unit Test repository